vladdumitru46/ChessOppenings/README.md

 - **`project-documentation`**: Contains the comprehensive documentation for the project.

 ## Getting Started
 To run the application, use the Docker Compose file located in the `docker-compose-file` branch.
-Detailed instructions on setting up and running the application can be found in the `project-documentation` branch.

----

-This format organizes the information in a clear, concise manner, making it easier for readers to understand the purpose and structure of your project.
+You have to pull master branch and the interfata brach,and then run the command: docker compose up.